 This was going to be awesome, riding in the great outdoors all day, the breathtaking views of the Continental Divide and Indian Peaks Wilderness looming in the near distance, no little bodies interrupting my train of thought, which at the moment was delivering a whole lot of monkey chatter to my brain as the horses slowly headed up the trail, “This is great….isn’t this great?”
 Big sigh as my eyes scanned for Jake galloping through the fields.

-Climbing higher into the mountains I began to relax as the scenery calmed my soul.
+Climbing higher into the mountains I began to relax letting the scenery calm my soul.
 Watching the other riders I tested out my horsemanship.
 Lady was very responsive, a bit less than an expensive car.
 I thought about the wrangler’s words and gave her a kick and a Yawww and she took off.
 “This is how we do it,” I sang to myself, very quietly.

-Returning back to the ranch for the afternoon siesta, I looked for Jake.
-He was sitting at a table with his riding group and I strolled over.
+Returning back to the ranch for the afternoon siesta I scanned the crowd in search for Jake.
+I wanted to know how his day of galloping was.
+I spotted him sitting at a table with his riding group and I strolled over.

 A handsome woman welcomed me in, think Linda Carter in a Western.
 It was obvious that she was the ringleader of the tightly knit group.
 Let’s just say her name was Linda to keep things simple.

-I envied Linda, but it wasnt only for her riding skills.
-More to the point, I admired her dark hair framing an intelligent face, and her sexy western-wear.
-With tight fitting jeans and Ostrich skin cowboy boots complimenting a cream colored silk shirt with delicate gold sequins trailing down her plunging neckline, she looked born to ride expressing her desire to use her horsemanship skills on the greener horses that had not been ridden very much since the previous summer.
+I envied Linda and her confidence.
+I also admired her dark hair framing an intelligent face and her sexy western-wear.
+With tight fitting jeans and Ostrich skin cowboy boots complimenting a cream colored silk shirt with delicate gold sequins trailing down her plunging neckline, she looked born to ride.
+As we spoke she expressed her desire to use her horsemanship skills on the greener horses that had not been ridden very much since the previous summer.
 My envy grew stronger.

-“Barn sour” is what they called it and I had experienced it one ride when a horse stubbornly refused to leave the road to go off on a trail.
+“Barn sour” is what they called it, which I had experienced one ride when a horse stubbornly refused to leave the road to go off on a trail.
 I piped up to my wrangler, “Ummm, I wouldn’t mind a bit if you traded him in for something more agreeable.”
-I was no Linda wish a mission to break that lazy mindset.
+I was no Linda with a mission to break that lazy mindset.

 Later that day word spread like wildfire that Linda had been thrown by her horse.
 When I asked her if she was okay she seemed stirred but not shaken.
 “You’re resilient,” I said.
 “No, just relentless,” she returned swaggering away to get back on her horse, her Ostrich boots kicking up dirt.